-- or other coverings or devices provided that they permit the automatic entry and exit of floodwaters; and - c.
+- automatic entry and exit of floodwaters; and - c.
 Include a signed non-conversion agreement from the owner of the structure with the permit application stating that the enclosed area below the BFE will not be converted to another use not listed above in (L) vi (a), above and that the community would have the ability to inspect the exterior and interior of the enclosed area in compliance with the standards laid out in the non-conversion agreement. - 9.
 A small accessory structure of 500 square feet or less need not be elevated to the base flood elevation, provided the structure is placed on the building site so as to offer the minimum resistance to the flow of floodwaters and shall meet the criteria in (L) vi., above.

-ARTICLE IX XVI: DEFINITIONS
+ARTICLE IX XVIII: DEFINITIONS